 Most cat owners feed their cats on the floor.
 This presents a problem when you have a greedy pup that loves to go and dig in when you aren’t looking.
 So can dogs eat cat food?
 And what happens when they eat a bunch of it?
 The short answer is yes.
 But you shouldn’t be sharing your cat’s food with your canine companion regularly, and there are some caveats we need to explore.

-Most dogs can eat a small amount without any problems at all.
-Cat food contains no ingredients that are poisonous to dogs.
+Most dogs can eat a small amount of cat food without any problems at all.
+My dog regularly runs into my mum’s house and scoffs the cat food before she or I could move it out of reach!
+Luckily, cat food contains no ingredients that are poisonous to dogs.
 In fact, dogs can actually get some nutritional benefits after consumption.
 Given how much they like it, some dog owners have been known to use it as a high-value training reward on occasion.

-While it’s usually safe for dogs to eat, they shouldn’t eat too much, or have it too frequently.
+While cat food is usually safe for dogs to eat, they shouldn’t eat too much or have it too frequently.
 It should not be a replacement for their normal dog food diet.
-There’s a reason why cats and dogs have different foods, as they have different nutritional needs.
-Your pup also shouldn’t eat any at all, even as a treat if they are suffering from liver or kidney disease, or prone to pancreatitis.
+There’s a reason why cats and dogs have different foods as they have different nutritional needs.
+Your pup also shouldn’t eat any cat food at all, even just as a treat, if they are suffering from liver or kidney disease or prone to pancreatitis.
 Let’s dive in and look at some details.

 Will Cat Food Make My Dog Sick?